Proclamation of Local Emergency and Shelter In Place Directive

 These are important steps in the Town’s efforts to prepare and coordinate emergency resources for the Los Gatos community.

 On March 16, 2020, the Santa Clara County Public Health Department ordered all individuals living in the County to shelter in place with allowances for food shopping, medical care, and other basic needs.
 Subsequent additional Orders were issued on March 31, 2020, April 29, 2020, May 18, 2020, June 1, 2020 and July 2, 2020.

-The July 2, 2020 Order allows additional activities to resume, including hair and nail services, gyms, and small gatherings, but only with strict social distancing protocols in place, consistent use of face coverings, and significant capacity limits.
+The July 2, 2020 Order allows additional activities to resume with strict social distancing protocols in place, consistent use of face coverings, and significant capacity limits.
 It also requires all employers to immediately report cases of COVID-19 tied to their work places to local public health officials.
 The order continues to stress that we are all safest when we stay home, and that people over age 70 and those with serious underlying medical conditions should continue to leave home only for essential needs.
 A summary of the Order is available here.

 Requirements for all businesses under the new Order can be viewed here and information about what customers should expect to see in every business can be viewed here.

 As a result of the continuing Shelter-in-Place Order, all Town Departments (excluding public safety and certain development services) are closed for in-person services until further notice.
 Please see the Town Department Updates page for details on Town services.